Izu–Bonin–Mariana arc: Seismicity

 Double seismic zones (DSZs) have been detected in several parts of the IBM subduction zone, but their locations within the slab as well as interpretations for their existence vary dramatically.
-Beneath southern IBM, Samowitz & Forsyth 1981 found a DSZ lying 80 km and 120 km deep, with the two zones separated by 30 35 km.
+Beneath southern IBM, is a DSZ lying 80 km and 120 km deep, with the two zones separated by 30 to 35 km.
 Earthquake focal mechanisms indicate that the upper zone, where most events occur, is in downdip compression, while the lower zone is in downdip extension.
 This DSZ is located at a depth where the curvature of slab is greatest; at greater depths it unbends into a more planar donfiguration.
-Samowitz & Forsyth 1981 suggested that unbending or thermal stresses in the upper 150 km of the slab may the primary cause of the seismicity.
-For northern IBM, Iidaka & Furukawa 1994 used a refined earthquake relocation scheme to detect a DSZ between depths of 300 km and 400 km, which also has a spacing of 30 35 km between the upper and lower zones.
-They interpreted data from S to P converted phases and thermal modeling to propose that the DSZ results from transformational faulting of a metastable olivine wedge in the slab.
-Recent work suggests that compositional variations in the subducting slab may also contribute to double seismic zone (Abers 1996), or that DSZs represent the locus of serpentine dehydration in the slab (Peacock 2001).
+It has been suggested that unbending or thermal stresses in the upper 150 km of the slab may the primary cause of the seismicity.
+For the northern IBM, a later refined earthquake relocation scheme detected a DSZ between depths of 300 km and 400 km, which also had a spacing of 30 to 35 km between the upper and lower zones.
+This was interpreted from the S to P converted phases and thermal modeling to propose that the DSZ results from transformational faulting of a metastable olivine wedge in the slab.
+Other work suggests that compositional variations in the subducting slab may also contribute to double seismic zone, or that DSZs represent the locus of serpentine dehydration in the slab.

-Mariana arc volcanism and hydrothermal activity

-Bathymetry of the Mariana arc region (Baker, Embley, Walker & Resing 2008), showing all 51 edifices presently named along the volcanic front between 12°30’N and 23°10’N. Hydrothermally or volcanically active submarine edifices are labeled red; active subaerial edifices are labeled green.
-Inactive submarine and subaerial edifices are labeled in smaller black and green font, respectively.
-For all edifices, caldera labels are in bold italics.
-Black circles (20 km diameter) identify those volcanic centers composed of multiple individual edifices.
-Solid red line is the backarc spreading center.